Network

 Fake Bank Security Call

-In reality, they are trying to log into your account.
+In reality, they are attempting to log into your account in real time.

 Marketplace or Payment App Scam

-Someone buying your item online claims they need to verify you.
-They send a code and ask you to share it.
+Someone buying your item online claims they need to verify you before payment.

 That code may actually be resetting your password.